-Blog post by Larry Richardson
+Blog post by Andrew Griffin

 Congratulations, you’ve started a business in Maryland!
 Now what?

-An additional change to Maryland law that every employer, both new and established, needs to be aware of is mandatory sick and safe leave.
+One Maryland law that every employer, both new and established, needs to be aware of is mandatory sick and safe leave.
 This mandate, which became law on February 11, 2018, after the legislature overrode the governor’s 2017 veto of the bill (passed as HB 1, 2017 Maryland General Assembly Session), requires businesses with 15 or more qualifying employees to provide up to five days of paid sick and safe leave.
 For employers of less than 15, you must still provide the leave, but it can be unpaid.

-Remember, it is very important that you consult with those that can advise you—your accountant, your tax expert and your attorney.
+Remember, it is very important that you consult with those that can advise you—your accountant, your tax expert, and your attorney.

 And don’t forget, once you get up and running, come help us continue the work to make Maryland better for everyone by making it better for business.
-Join the Maryland Chamber of Commerce!